go-playground/webhooks/README.md

 	go get -u gopkg.in/go-playground/webhooks.v2
 ```

-Then import the validator package into your own code.
+Then import the package into your own code.

 	import "gopkg.in/go-playground/webhooks.v2"

-Usage and documentation
+Usage and Documentation
 ------

 Please see http://godoc.org/gopkg.in/go-playground/webhooks.v2 for detailed usage docs.